caidongyun/seccheck/readme.md

 ## About

 Seccheck is a security analysis tool for C and C++ code.
-The original repository is based on Cppcheck source code.
+The original code repository is based on Cppcheck source code.

 ## Manual